emberjs/rfcs/text/0813-template-layering.md

       1. The property name must be a valid JavaScript identifier and its value must be a reference to the variable with the same name.
 This implies that the JavaScript shorthand property syntax can be used, which is encouraged but optional.

-Alternatively,
+4. In order to associate a template with a component class:

+   1. The `template()` function must be called from within a `static` block on the class, where it must be the only statement in the block, and
+   2. A third argument must be supplied to the call, and it must be the `this` keyword, and
+   3. The specifications for the object literal described in 3.2. is expanded to permit the following:
-      2. When the `template()` function is called from within a `static` block inside a class body, the property name can also be a valid JavaScript private field name (i.e. a valid JavaScript identifier prefixed by the `#` character), which must be quoted.
+      1. The property name can also be a valid JavaScript private field name (i.e. a valid JavaScript identifier prefixed by the `#` character), which must be quoted.
 Its value must be a function expression that:
          1. Has exactly one parameter, and
-         2. Returns the current value of the corresponding private field (with the same name as the object key) on the object passed in the parameter.
+         2. When called with an object instance of the same class as parameter, it must return the value of the corresponding private field on the object.

-4. When, and only when, the `template()` function is called from within a `static` block inside a class body, then a third argument must be supplied to the call, and this argument must be the `this` keyword.

 5. No additional arguments can be passed.

+6. Comments are permitted in any positions allowable by JavaScript, and any conforming tool must be configured to ignore comments when applying these rules.
+However, there is no guarantee that the comments will be preserved in the output, and even if they are preserved, there are no guarantee around the placements of these comments in the output.

 For the tagged template string literal form, idiomatic usages are defined as:

 1. The string literal must not contain any interpolations.
-2. For class association, the tagged template string must be placed inside a `static` block within the class body, where it must be the only statement in the block.
+2. For class association, the tagged template string must be placed inside a `static` block on the class, where it must be the only statement in the block.

 Some examples of idiomatic usages: